SinfonIAUniandes/jros2_cellphone_interface/README.md

 ## What This Project Does

 - Initializes a fully compliant ROS 2 Node (`phone_sensor_node`) directly on your physical Android smartphone.
-- Streams real-time, high-frequency telemetry from **7 hardware/software sensors** on the phone to external ROS 2 environments.
+- Streams real-time, high-frequency telemetry from **9+ hardware/software sensors and input devices** on the phone to external ROS 2 environments.
 - Features a premium, reactive, dark-themed sensor dashboard UI using Jetpack Compose.
 - Employs an Android multicast Wi-Fi lock to ensure robust, real-time discovery of DDS participants.